 So long as at least one Supplier BM Unit remains registered against the Supplier in CRA, any de-registration of additional Supplier BM Units has no impact on the ability of PARMS to determine the association between Trading Party and Supplier.
 However, if a Trading Party de-registers all of its Supplier BM Units, PARMS deems that the Supplier has ceased trading.
 Where Supplier Charges continue to be accrued due to Settlement run-off, the charges are apportioned to the last registered Trading Party associated with that Supplier.

 In the event that there is a change of Trading Party during a Reporting Period, the Supplier Charges for the Supplier ID in question are initially assigned to the Trading Party that was using that Supplier ID on the last day of the Reporting Period.
-ELEXON will use a separate application (the Supplier Charge Apportionment System) to suitably apportion the Supplier Charges for that Reporting Period between the Trading Parties, and a set of resulting Supplier Charge reports will be generated outside of PARMS.
+Elexon will use a separate application (the Supplier Charge Apportionment System) to suitably apportion the Supplier Charges for that Reporting Period between the Trading Parties, and a set of resulting Supplier Charge reports will be generated outside of PARMS.

 Produce Supplier Charges Reports

-The results of the Supplier Charge calculations are used to produce reports for the PAA, Suppliers, Trading Parties and ELEXON Finance that set out the charges payable by each Trading Party in relation to the performance of each Supplier ID in each GSP Group against the Serials and Standards during the relevant Reporting Period.
+The results of the Supplier Charge calculations are used to produce reports for the PAA, Suppliers, Trading Parties and Elexon Finance that set out the charges payable by each Trading Party in relation to the performance of each Supplier ID in each GSP Group against the Serials and Standards during the relevant Reporting Period.

 Where an adjustment has occurred, the total charges and receipts contained within the reports (with the exception of ‘year to date’ values) represent only the additional amounts, including interest, owed or credited since the latest set of Supplier Charges were calculated for the affected Reporting Period.